Robert E. Huyser: Iran

-At the request of Jimmy Carter and Ruhollah Khomeini in January 1979, while still EUCOM deputy, President Jimmy Carter sent Huyser to Iran.
+The President Jimmy Carter sent Huyser to Iran in January 1979, while the latter still was EUCOM deputy.
 Sources disagree on the nature of his mission.
 According to Carter, Huyser, and American sources, he attempted to stabilize Iran during the turbulent early stages of the Iranian Revolution.
 While the option of a pro-Shah military coup still was a possibility, Huyser met with Iranian Armed Forces leaders (but not the Shah), and established meetings between them and Khomeini allies, for the purpose of agreeing on Shapour Bakhtiar's transitional government.
-According to supporters of the Shah, (now confirmed after many years since the 1979 revolution), his goal was to undercut and disassociate with the Shah's government by pacifying the Iranian army from action and any attempts of a coup to protect the secretly American backed Khomeini Islamist government that ironically, betrayed America as well in its rise to power.
+According to some supporters of the Shah, his goal was undercutting the Shah's government.

 Shortly afterward, the Shah left Iran for exile and the Islamic Revolution took over the country.
 Huyser departed Iran on February 3, 1979, two days after Khomeini returned from exile in France and called for the expulsion of foreign military advisors.
 In his memoir Mission to Tehran, Huyser called the mission "one that started with desperation and disunity and ended in disaster," but praised the performance of U.S. personnel.

-Huyser met with opposition figures like Mehdi Bazargan and traitors of the Pahlavi government like Abbas Gharabaghi.
+According to a newly released report by the US government, Huyser's main objective was to declare the US government's support for the military to prevent any possible coup of the army's frightened generals.
+Huyser also met with some opposition leaders like Mehdi Bazargan.

 Huyser assumed command of the Military Airlift Command in June 1979, his last posting.

 Huyser retired from the Air Force on July 1, 1981, and died September 22, 1997, at the David Grant Medical Center at Travis Air Force Base in Fairfield, California.
 He was buried at Arlington National Cemetery.